PrincetonUniversity/hpc_beginning_workshop/09_example_jobs/serial_stata/README.md

 Use `squeue -u $USER` to monitor queued jobs.

-If you would like to receive emails reports then add these lines to your Slurm script:
+We recommend that you receive email reports by add the following lines to your Slurm script:

 ```
 #SBATCH --mail-type=all          # send email on job start, end and fault
 #SBATCH --mail-user=<YourNetID>@princeton.edu
 ```

+Email reports will allow you to tune the memory and time requirements of your job.
+The more resources you request, the longer your job will spend in the queue.